LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cprintdialog-class.md

 ### <a name="return-value"></a>Valeur de retour

-Nom du port d’imprimante actuellement sélectionné.
+Le nom du port d’imprimante actuellement sélectionné.

 ### <a name="remarks"></a>Notes